core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes.
 The maximum Sequence Number is specified in {{sec-considerations}}.

-The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV), with the following addition: The first bit in the Sender IV or Recipient IV SHALL be flipped in responses.
+The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The first bit in the Context IV SHALL be flipped for responses, in case  there is a unique response (not Observe).
+In this way, the same sequence number can be reused for requests and corresponding responses, which reduces the size of the responses in the most common case.
+For detailed processing instructions, see {{processing}}.

 We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.